Slurm scheduler

 Replacement symbols

-Replacement symbols can be used in Slurm directives, to build job names and filenames with information specific to the job being run:
+Replacement symbols can be used in Slurm directives, to customize filenames with information specific to the job being run:

 | Symbol | Description |